littensy/reflex/docs/docs/reference/reflex/create-broadcaster.md

 :::tip prerequisites

-You need a networking solution to use [`createBroadcaster`](#createbroadcasteroptions).
-We recommend [RbxNet](http://rbxnet.australis.dev), which is used in the examples on this page.
-You need to specify two remotes:
+You need to define your own remotes to use [`createBroadcaster`](#createbroadcaster).
+We recommend [RbxNet](http://rbxnet.australis.dev), or [Remo](https://github.com/littensy/remo), which is used in the examples on this page.

--   A server event that sends actions to a clients.
-The type of this event would be `(actions: BroadcastAction[]) => void`.
--   A server function that returns the state of the root producer.
-The type of this function would be `(player: Player) => SharedState`.
+You will need two remote events:

+-   `dispatch(player: Player, actions: BroadcastAction[])` - This is the remote event that will be fired when the server dispatches actions to clients.

+-   `start(player: Player)` - This is the remote event that the clients will fire once they are ready to receive state from the server.

 :::